RobertHSchmidt/springframework/spring-javaconfig/trunk/readme.txt

 Release contents:
 * "src" contains the Java source files for the framework
-* "java-config.examples" contains the samples Java source files
+* "samples" contains the samples Java source files
 * "dist" contains various Spring JavaConfig distribution jar files
 * "lib" contains all third-party libraries needed for running the samples and/or building the framework
 * "docs" contains general documentation and API javadocs